 Legal Guide to Social Media, Second Edition

-Rights and Risks for Businesses and Entrepreneurs
+Rights and Risks for Businesses, Entrepreneurs, and Influencers

 Kimberly A. Houser